Skip to content

 }

-• The onIntlError() method has been removed.
-See setOnFormatjsError() below.
+• The onIntlError method has been removed.
+Use setOnFormatjsError instead.

-• The translationsFor() method has been removed.
-If you need to check the existence of translations, use exists() instead.
+• The translationsFor method has been removed.
+If you need to check that a translation exists, use exists instead.

 diff

-- if (this.intl.translationsFor('de-de')) {
+- if (!this.intl.translationsFor('de-de')) {

-+ if (this.intl.exists('some-key', 'de-de')) {
++ if (!this.intl.exists('some-special-key', 'de-de')) {

 }

 The service provides 2 new methods to help you configure ember-intl.
-For more information, see the documentation for intl service.

-• setOnFormatjsError() lets you define what to do when @formatjs/intl errors.
+• setOnFormatjsError lets you define what to do when @formatjs/intl errors.

-• setOnMissingTranslation() lets you define what to display when a translation is missing.
-The file app/utils/intl/missing-message.js has no effect and can be removed.
+• setOnMissingTranslation lets you define what to display when a translation is missing.
+The file app/utils/intl/missing-message.js has no effect and should be removed.

 Minimized API of helpers

-The {{format-*}} and {{t}} helpers are simply a shortcut for calling the corresponding intl service's method in a template.
+The {{format-*}} and {{t}} helpers are simply a shortcut for calling an intl service's method in a template.

-• The {{format-*}} helpers disallow passing options as the 2nd positional argument. #1633 had accidentally allowed this (a bug), because the helpers had inherited a base class at the time.
-The {{t}} helper continues to allow passing data as named or positional arguments.
+• The {{format-*}} helpers no longer accept options via the 2nd positional argument. #1633 had accidentally allowed this (a bug), because the helpers had inherited a base class at the time.
+You can continue to pass data to the {{t}} helper using a named argument(s) or the 2nd positional argument.

 Minimized API of test helpers